JesseFarebro/xtils/README.md

 # E(X)periment Utilities

+A set of utilities that I frequently reuse across different projects, which would be more efficiently managed in a dedicated repository.

 ## Jax jit++

+`pdm add "xtils[jitpp] @ git+https://github.com/jessefarebro/xtils"`

 A wrapper around `jax.jit` providing additional functionality.
 This wrapper provides three additional features over regular jit.